danbz/aesthetic-programming/source/6-Automatisms/Readme.md

 ## Langton's Ant

 Langton's Ant, invented by Christopher Gale Langton [^Langton], is a classical mathematical game involving an ant, simulating the molecular logic of the ant's living state.
-The simulation of the ant's state is inspired by the Turing machine that can perform computational tasks.
+The simulation of the ant's state is inspired by the Turing machine that can perform computational tasks with the manipulation of symbols on a strip of tape according to a set of rules.

-This section will present the sample code that simulate the states of the ant, presenting in a grid system with the state in either white or black color.
+This section will present the sample code that simulate the (on/off) states of the ant, presenting in a grid system with a state in either white or black color.
 The ant will move base on the simple rules, but it will turn into a more complex system and exhibit emergent behavior over time.

 ![drawing5](ch6_5.gif)

+*Figure 6.5: Langton's Ant - Initial steps*

+Figure 6.5 shows the initial steps of the Langton's Ant.
+It follows the general rules as below:

+1. If the ant is on a black square, it turns right 90 degree and moves forward one unit
+2. If the ant is on a white square, it turns left 90 degree and moves forward one unit
+3. When the ant leaves a square and on the new sqaure, it inverts the color at its new position.

 ![drawing6](ch6_6.gif)

+*Figure 6.6: Langton's Ant - Processes*

 ![drawing7](ch6_7.png)

+*Figure 6.7: Langton's Ant - A snapshot of the process*

 ## Source code (Langton Ant)